OpenOverlayRouter/oor/Docker/README.md

           - IPPROXYETRV4=<IP of the Proxy ETR IPv4>
           - IPPROXYETRV6=<IP of the Proxy ETR IPv6>
         [...]
-Or use shared configuration file replacing the environment section
+Or use shared configuration file replacing the environment section:

         [...]
         volumes:
           - type: bind